tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

   pub uuid: String,
 }
 ```
-The uuid is a system assigned id number for the client to query response at a later time.
-We have detail explanation on this in the tutorial.
+The uuid is a system assigned id number for the client to query for a response at a later time.
+We'll have a detailed explanation on this later in the tutorial.

-To vote and contribute to an idea
+To vote and contribute to an idea:

 ```
 #[derive(Debug, Serialize, Deserialize)]
 #[serde(rename_all = "camelCase")]